Skip to main content

 Observatory Status

-Note: Collins Observatory is open to all SSU students, faculty, staff, and non SSU individuals.
-Masks are no longer required in the observatory.
+Note: Collins Observatory will be open to all SSU students, faculty, and staff, and non SSU individuals.

-Please check back on this site for any changes, or updates about openings, or COVID-19, protocols in the future.
+Please check back on this site for any other changes, or updates about openings in the future.

 Collins Observatory is normally open on CLEAR, or MOSTLY CLEAR Mondays from 7-10 PM, or later depending upon the time of sunset.
 We’re open during the school year from September to May, and are closed on school holidays, when the school is on vacation, mandated closings, and during the summer.
 It is also available for special group visits during the year when feasible.